 What to know before you go

 - You carry all your own gear, this is not a glamorous hike

 - 8 litres of water is heavy!
-But you need all of it, it gets hot our there
+But you need all of it, it gets hot out there

 - It was not too cold at the top, we managed with a light jacket, some long pants and a sweatshirt

-- Most things are provided by Quetzaltrekkers such as food, snacks, sleeping bag, mat and tent as well as all the water, but bring your own pack, flashlight and wet wipes as there is no water available to clean yourself
+- Most things are provided by Quetzaltrekkers such as food, snacks, sleeping bag, mat and tent as well as all the water.
+Bring your own pack, flashlight and wet wipes as there is no water available to clean yourself

 - Cost is $60USD